nusco/narjillos/backlog.md

 * Fix all-zeros DNA - it just causes problems.
 Instead, just abort Narjillos without a body.
 * Each body segment's amplitude is genetically determined
 * Narjillo's skewing is genetically determined
+* Narjillo's color is an expression of its behaviour (amplitude, phase, etc)
 * Whole-body size gene
 * View Narjillo's evolutionary path
 * Bullet-proof genome with a Chromosome class (for documentation, tool building and checking min and max values, for avoiding divisions by 0 and other potential issues)